sherifmagdy32/gaming_os_tweaker/README.md

 Main point is, there is no way to know how the image (ISO) are being built, it's not transparent there, whoever is responsible could use the opportunity to hide a rootkit in this part of the process, and no one would know, while keeping the argument that it was all open source.
 So, that's why.

-Rootkit means one could implement any sort of malicious code, like a spyware or any other type, as root (has access to everything, much more than is visible to users), and by doing that, in a modified OS preinstall, all security measures that would have been in place, could be bypassed, therefore allowing the malicious code to be executed and also be kept undetected.
+Rootkit means one could implement any sort of malicious code, like a spyware or any other type, as root (has access to everything, much more than is visible to users), and by doing that, in a modified OS preinstall, all security measures that would have been in place, could be bypassed, therefore allowing the malicious code to be executed and also be kept undetectable.

-I dont know about the legallity of distributing modified Windows OS.
+Also I dont know about the legallity of distributing modified Windows OS.

 It doesnt mean they arent trustworthy, I don't know them, it just means it's not transparent enough as it is.